TypeScriptToLua/TypeScriptToLua.github.io/docs/external-lua-code.md

 With these two files you are now ready to publish your npm package with `npm publish`!

 :::warning
-Currently, projects using `"buildMode": "library"` cannot be bundled.
+Currently, projects using `"buildMode": "library"` tsconfig setting must also have the `luaBundle` setting turned off.
+(However, you can still _consume_ unbundled libraries in projects that use `luaBundle` without any problems.)
 :::

 ## Example projects